 - Check labels for Hypericum perforatum in single-ingredient supplements and mood-support blends.

-- If you accidentally combine them and develop symptoms like agitation, sweating, tremor, diarrhea, or confusion, get medical advice right away.
+- If you accidentally combine them and develop symptoms like agitation, sweating, tremor, diarrhea, or confusion, get medical advice right away, and review any change with your doctor or pharmacist.